 The newest and most loved shopping experience on the island can be found once a month on a Saturday from 12pm - 2pm at The Truck Stop just north of the bridge.
-Here you will find not only fresh produce, but deli meats, cheeses, breads, soaps and more.
+Here you will find not only fresh produce but deli meats, cheeses, bread, soaps and more.
 Grab a golf cart or a bicycle with a basket and shop till you drop!
-This is a great one-stop shop to stock up on some basics to cook a meal or two in your suite.
+This is a great one-stop-shop to stock up on some basics to cook a meal or two in your suite.
 Check their Facebook page for the next date.

 Golf Cart or Bicycle

 Speaking of golf carts and bicycles, they tend to be the main mode of transportation (other than your walkin’ feet) on the island.
 You’ll often see locals heading to work, riding their bikes along the beachside.
 Why not grab a bike yourself at your resort and tour the beach on wheels?
 You’re not limited to the roads here!
 It’s important to note that the visages of the sleepy island town of days gone by are still present, especially when it comes to our roads.
 Most of the streets in San Pedro Town are paved on the main stretch but just about all other roads are compacted sand and gravel with some puddle holes.
 It was an exciting day when the road north was paved to Mile 3.2, right where Coco Beach Resort and Belizean Shores Resorts are located.
 From there the road turns to gravel and is not lit at night.
 Of course, there is the Coastal Xpress public water taxi that makes runs about every 2 hours as well, should you choose to travel by sea.

 The best compliment to a hot and salty day on the island is an ice-cold Belikin Beer.
 There are now several other imported beers and of course, mixed drinks.
 But for that real island vibe there is nothing like a local beer, not to mention it’s an easy way to save your vacation budget for more fun adventures, as local beer and rum cost much less than their imported counterparts.